On Using Admissible Bounds for Learning Forward Search Heuristics: Experimental Evaluation

-\paragraph{Model Configurations}
+\paragraph{Model Configurations.}

-In our experiments, we employ three different methods for representing $\mu(s)$.
-Firstly, we try Neural Logic Machines (NLMs) \cite{dong2018nlm}, a neural architecture capable of performing inductive learning and reasoning over symbolic data, which has been successfully applied to learning planning heuristics \cite{gehring2021pddlrl} with Reinforcement Learning \cite{sutton2018reinforcement}.
-Secondly, we use STRIPS-HGN \cite[HGN for short]{shen2020learning}, another deep learning method based on the notion of \emph{hypergraphs}.
-Lastly, we test a linear regression method, representing states using the planning features proposed in \cite{gomoluch2017towards}, which comprise the values of the goal-count \cite{FikesHN72} and FF \cite{hoffmann01} heuristics, along with the total and mean number of effects ignored by FF's relaxed plan.
+We evaluated three different ML methods to show that our statistical model is implementation-agnostic.
+Neural Logic Machine (NLM) \citep{dong2018nlm} is an architecture designed for inductive learning and reasoning over symbolic data which has been successfully applied to classical planning domains for learning heuristic functions \citep{gehring2021pddlrl} with Reinforcement Learning \citep{sutton2018reinforcement}.
+STRIPS-HGN \citep[HGN for short]{shen2020learning} is another architecture based on the notion of \emph{hypergraphs}.
+Lastly, we used linear regression with the hand-crafted features proposed by \citet{gomoluch2017towards}, which comprise the values of the goal-count \citep{FikesHN72} and FF \citep{hoffmann01} heuristics, along with the total and mean number of effects ignored by FF's relaxed plan.

-In addition to the implementation of the neural architecture, we compare many different experiment configurations: